stc/terminal-drawings/README.md

 # terminal-drawings
-Algorithmic plotter artworks, created with a UNIX command-line interface
+Algorithmic plotter artworks, created with a command-line interface